 We do not accept involuntary patients or those requiring acute detoxification.

 Our Treatment Program

 Our program integrates complementary medicine techniques alongside the traditional modalities of psychotherapy and medication management.
-These complementary techniques include mindfulness and meditation, yoga, therapeutic touch, biofeedback, and aesthetic and sensory therapies.
+These complementary techniques include mindfulness, meditation, yoga, therapeutic touch, and biofeedback.

 In our light-filled space, we enjoy activities that might include art, music, or guided imagery to encourage gentle self-awareness.
 Individual consultation with our many specialists occurs throughout the day; these include nutritionists, clinical pharmacists, occupational therapists, chaplains, psychatric nursing staff, and social workers--who particularly help prepare for smooth transitions back to the community.

 In addition, medical hospitalists are in-house 24/7 to assist in co-managing acute medical conditions.

 Visiting hours are until 8 p.m. daily.
 Overnight guest lodging is available on 3 Mercy North for family members that want to stay near their loved one.